thoughtspot/thoughtspot.github.io/_appliance/hardware/installing-aws.md

 ## Configure Nodes
 After creating the instance, you can start to configure the nodes.

-1. **Log in to your cluster** Log in as an admin to your cluster from Terminal on a Mac or a terminal emulator on Windows.
+### Step 1: Log in to your cluster
+Log in as an admin to your cluster from Terminal on a Mac or a terminal emulator on Windows.
 The admin password is th0ughtSp0t.

+### Step 2: Run the `get-config` command
-2. **Run the `get-config` command** Run the `tscli cluster get-config` command to get a list of the nodes that must be configured for the new cluster, and redirect it to the file `nodes.config`.
+Run the `tscli cluster get-config` command to get a list of the nodes that must be configured for the new cluster, and redirect it to the file `nodes.config`.
 More information on this procedure can be found in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).

-3. **Configure the network of nodes** Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example) in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).
+### Step 3: Configure the network of nodes
+Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example) in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).
 Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.
 If you have  additional nodes, complete each node within the nodes.config file in the same way.
 Make sure that you do not edit any part of the nodes.config file except the sections explained in [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html).
 Deleting quotation marks, commas, or other parts of the code could cause setup to fail.

+### Step 4: Run the `set-config` command
-4. **The `set-config` command** Configure the nodes in the `nodes.config` file using the `set-config` command [(set-config)]({{ site.baseurl }}/appliance/hardware/installing-aws.html#set-config-command).
+Configure the nodes in the `nodes.config` file using the `set-config` command [(set-config)]({{ site.baseurl }}/appliance/hardware/installing-aws.html#set-config-command).
 First, disable Firewalld by running `sudo systemctl stop firewalld`.
 Then run `$ cat nodes.config | tscli cluster set-config`.

 {: id="set-config-command"}

-### Set-config
+#### Set-config
 ```
 $ sudo systemctl stop firewalld
 $ cat nodes.config | tscli cluster set-config